 Interested parties, including U.S. exporters, foreign importers, and financial institutions, may request that CCC establish a GSM-102 program for a country or region.
 Prior to announcing the availability of guarantees, CCC evaluates the ability of each country and foreign financial institution to service CCC-guaranteed debt.
 New financial institutions may be added, or levels of approval for others may be increased or decreased, as information becomes available.

 CCC selects agricultural commodities and products according to market potential and eligibility based on applicable legislative and regulatory requirements.

-Once a firm sale exists, the qualified U.S. exporter must apply for a payment guarantee before the export date.
-The exporter pays a fee calculated on the dollar amount guaranteed, based on a rate schedule.
-Fee rates are currently based on the country risk that CCC is undertaking, as well as the repayment term (tenor) and repayment frequency (annual or semi-annual) under the guarantee.
+Once approved to participate, the exporter negotiates terms of the export sale with the importer.
+Once a firm export sale exists, the qualified U.S. exporter must apply for a payment guarantee before the date of export.
+The exporter pays a fee calculated on the dollar amount guaranteed.
+Fee rates are currently based on the country risk that CCC is undertaking, including country-specific macroeconomic variables; risk of the foreign obligor (bank); the repayment term (tenor); and repayment frequency under the guarantee.